pncnmnp/typst-poster/README.md

 # Typst-Poster

 This is an academic poster template designed for [Typst](https://github.com/typst/typst).
+Supports both horizontal and vertical posters.

 # What does it look like?